What Are Whales Doing With Lowe's Companies - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Lowe's Companies options trades today is 716.9 with a total volume of 11,409.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Lowe's Companies's big money trades within a strike price range of $180.0 to $260.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Lowe's Companies's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Lowe's Companies's whale trades within a strike price range from $170.0 to $250.0 in the last 30 days.

 Lowe's Companies Option Volume And Open Interest Over Last 30 Days